from the beginning //

 while focusing on equine photography, i did a few sessions with high school seniors and families in my spare time.
 AND the rest is pretty much history. i was hooked. getting to meet so many cool people and hear their stories was the best “job” i thought i could have. so i became a professional photographer.

-we run multiple businesses together (somehow staying sane). his strengths fill in where i am lacking (aka anything with math involved), and my strengths fill in where he is lacking (aka a pretty face with humor and sas).
+we run multiple businesses together (somehow staying sane). his strengths fill in where i am lacking (aka anything where “the maths” are involved), and my strengths fill in where he is lacking (aka a pretty face with humor and sass).

 Brent is now a real-estate agent serving the U.S. and Canada. oh and he’s also my cheerleader, photography assistant, pack mule, chauffeur, errand boy, foot masseuse, and my best friend.

-freedom is always the driving force for me and Brent.
-Financial freedom, freedom to travel, and freedom to live a little different.
-Currently we are preparing to move from our 400sqft tiny house to an RV.
-Yup!
-We want to live in a van….(and I hope you finished that sentence with a Matt Foley voice).
-Our businesses travel well and we don’t like the idea of being stuck in a house.
-We are minimalists at heart (although I do have a few too many plants).
-Someday we will buy property to call home but we are not in any hurry.
-We have time to play before we retire to a normal life and settle into adulthood.
+freedom is always the driving force for me and Brent. financial freedom, freedom to travel, and freedom to live a little different.
+Currently we are preparing to move from our 400sqft tiny house to an RV. yup! we want to live in a van….(and i hope you finished that sentence with a Matt Foley voice). our businesses travel well and we don’t like the idea of being stuck in a house. we are minimalists at heart (although i do have a few too many plants). someday we will buy property to call home but we are not in any hurry. we have time to play before we retire to a normal life that is more than just us and settle into adulthood.